QuasarApp/CQtDeployer/docs/en/ExtractDefaultsTemplates.md

 ## Work With multipackage distribution.

-This option sopport the configFile.json
+This option support the configFile.json

 ### Example :